Blich-Studio/api-gateway/README.md

 The system uses a two-part token structure for efficient lookup:
 - **Token Prefix** (first 8 chars): Indexed for fast database queries
-- **Token Hash**: bcrypt hash of full token for secure verification
+- **Token Hash**: SHA-256 hash of full token for secure verification

-This avoids the O(n) performance issue of comparing every unexpired token with bcrypt.
+This avoids the O(n) performance issue of comparing every unexpired token.
+SHA-256 provides 100x+ faster hashing than bcrypt while maintaining cryptographic security for tokens.

 ### Testing